UpGado/upgado.github.io/_posts/2018-07-27-why-passion-is-bullshit.md

 As an ending note, I would like to mention one quote that I find inspiring:
 > With great responsiblity comes great power - The subtle art of not giving a f-ck.

-The more we take responsibility for improving our lives, the more power we feel over them and the faster and easier we can improve.
-If you find yourself blaming circumstances, you didn't find your triggers yet.
+The more we take responsibility for improving our lives, the more power we exert over them and the faster and easier we can improve.
+If you find yourself blaming circumstances and complaining about not finding your passion yet, you might have better luck buying into the trigger-theory.

 {% include mailchimp.html source="passion1" %}